Biden’s Strategy Right Now? Hang Back and Be a ‘Normal Person’

 Trump loyalists still accused him of attacking the president — pointing to a critique of the administration’s economic record in Michigan on Friday — and the president’s campaign refused to match Biden’s gesture and take down their own negative ads.

-So, over the course of Biden’s Monday in south Florida, he very slowly began returning to his more direct criticism of the president’s coronavirus record — a process that’s likely to take a few days before he returns to last week’s level of critique.
+So over the course of Biden’s Monday in south Florida, he very slowly began returning to his more direct criticism of the president’s coronavirus record — a process that’s likely to take a few days before he returns to last week’s level of critique.
 “I’m reluctant to comment on the president’s health,” he told reporters before boarding his flight from Delaware.

 At his first stop, in Little Haiti, he spoke of safeguarding Haitians’ Temporary Protected Status and his recovery work after Haiti’s 2010 earthquake, but didn’t go after Trump.
 A few hours later, though, in Little Havana, he addressed members of the local Cuban-American, Venezuelan-American, and Colombian-American communities, and turned back to the president, urging him to reconsider a federal mask mandate and calling the administration’s rejection of a mandate proposal for mask use on public transportation last week “wrong, and not very rational.”

 And he went further: “Since the president was in the hospital, since Friday, more than 100,000 more people have been diagnosed with COVID,” he said, pointing out that 5,000 more would likely die this week.
-“I hope the president’s recovery is swift and successful, but the nation’s COVID crisis is far, far from over,” he continued, later pointing out the “top 100 billionaires in America have done pretty well — just since the COVID crisis they have made an additional $300 billion.”
+“I hope the president’s recovery is swift and successful, but the nation’s COVID crisis is far, far from over,” later pointing out the “top 100 billionaires in America have done pretty well — just since the COVID crisis they have made an additional $300 billion.”

-It was clear by the evening town hall, when he criticized the Trump government for opting not to provide teachers and students with masks, that he was ready to go on the offensive again.
+It was clear by the evening town hall, when he criticized the Trump administration for opting not to provide teachers and students with masks, that he was ready to go on the offensive again.

 But it was also clear that he was in no huge hurry.
-With nearly 4 million Americans already having voted by Monday, time is running short for Trump to change a significant portion of the electorate’s view of him, and his administration’s handling of the pandemic.
+With nearly 4 million Americans already having voted by Monday, time is running short for Trump to change a significant portion of the electorate’s view of him and his administration’s handling of the pandemic.
 The political onus at this point, after all, is on Trump.
 “The reality of this has hit home very, very hard,” said former Wisconsin governor Jim Doyle, whose state is currently in the grip of a devastating surge of cases.
-“I just think the message that Trump is trying to sell — that somehow this is all OK — I don’t think it is going over in Wisconsin other than with the 40 percent-ish who will be there no matter what Trump says.”
+“I just think the message that Trump is trying to sell — that somehow this is all okay — I don’t think it is going over in Wisconsin other than with the 40 percent-ish who will be there no matter what Trump says.”

-Still, while Biden mostly steered clear of broadsides against the administration’s COVID-19 mismanagement, not one of the Democrats with whom I spoke on Monday thought he should keep his negative ads off-air now that Trump was taking himself out of the hospital and, again, trying to downplay the virus’s severity.
+Still, while Biden mostly steered clear of broadsides against the administration’s COVID-19 mismanagement, not one of the Democrats with whom I spoke on Monday thought he should keep his negative ads off the air now that Trump was taking himself out of the hospital and, again, trying to downplay the virus’s severity.

 “Frankly, with Trump discharging himself from the hospital and claiming to be totally fine, it should give Biden permission to return fully” to messaging highlighting the extent of the administration’s failures, said the senior strategist.

-By nighttime on Monday, pro-Biden groups were leading the way: Priorities USA, the biggest Democratic super PAC, on Monday released a new ad in Arizona, Michigan, Pennsylvania, and Wisconsin highlighting Trump’s explicit downplaying of the virus while promoting Biden’s mask-wearing.
-Then, after Mike Pence’s spokeswoman mocked Kamala Harris’s debate-night precautions, Ron Klain, one of Biden’s top advisors for decades, tweeted, “The man whose job it literally is to ensure that plexiglass barriers are widely available in business and schools is against them,” referring to Pence, the head of the administration’s coronavirus task force.
+By nighttime on Monday, pro-Biden groups were leading the way: Priorities USA, the biggest Democratic super-PAC, on Monday released a new ad in Arizona, Michigan, Pennsylvania, and Wisconsin highlighting Trump’s explicit downplaying of the virus while promoting Biden’s mask-wearing.
+Then, after Mike Pence’s spokeswoman mocked Kamala Harris’s debate-night precautions, Ron Klain, one of Biden’s top advisers for decades, tweeted, “The man whose job it literally is to ensure that plexiglass barriers are widely available in business and schools is against them,” referring to Pence, the head of the administration’s coronavirus task force.
 “You want to know why our COVID response is so awful?”

-Just a few hours later Trump returned to the White House.
+Just a few hours later, Trump returned to the White House.
 He immediately took off his mask.